IMAP-Science-Operations-Center/imap-data-access/README.md

 $ imap-data-access download # or
 $ imap-data-access upload
 ```
-Run '-h' with any base command for more information
+Add the '-h' help flag with any base command for more information

 ### Query / Search for data